compagnie-hyperactive/MediaBundle/README.md

 ### Media types declaration

 You need to define your **media types** in `config.yml`.
-You can define as many type you need, using the following syntax :
+You can define as many types as you need, using the following syntax :

 ```yml
     lch_media: